 LED Panel displays are a perfect target for your FPGA project using the iCEBreaker or another FPGA development board.
-Together with the Pmod LED Panel HUB75E driver board it can connect your LED Panel to your FPGA or even a Raspberry Pi or microcontroller.
+Together with the PMOD LED Panel Driver it can connect your LED Panel to your FPGA or even a Raspberry Pi or microcontroller.

 The panels can be chained together using ribbon cables going from one panel to the next.
 The maximum shift register clock rate of these panels is 30MHz so the longer the chain the longer it takes to refresh the screen.